JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol1_2.md

 3 | Accept Divine Will | 5 Will Will to God | Confession - Surrender <br>Judgement & Mercy | 5 & 4 Gevurah, Hesed
 2 | 6 Mind, Clarity | Ordination | 3 & 2 Binah, Hokhmah <br>Understanding, Wisdom
 1 Adjuster Contact | 7 Oneness | Extreme Unction <br>From Physical to <br>Spiritual | 1 Keter - Divine Energy

-# The seven psychic circles

-Linda Buselli

-Of all the enigmas presented to us by _The Urantia Book,_ one of the most puzzling to me has always been the seven psychic circles.
-Only three of them are given any definition at all, and yet we must attain these stages of spiritual achievement in preparation for Adjuster fusion.
-I accepted this lack of differentiation between these circles because the book clearly states that they are different for each individual.
-However, I have found a possible way of giving them shape and form in the work of best-selling author, Caroline Myss, Ph.D.

-In her book, _Anatomy of the Spirit_ Dr. Myss writes of her experience as a medical intuitive.
-In pursuing this ability, she became aware of the importance of the seven chakras of Hindu tradition, not only from a physical energy point of view, but as centers of spiritual energies that are as intricate as our physical makeup.
-As she became more and more certain of these spiritual truths, she realized that the truth of these seven levels of spiritual growth must be true in other religions as well — and she found their relationship to the seven sacraments of Christianity and the seven levels of the Hebrew Kabbalah, the Tree of Life, or Sefirot.
-Each chakra has a corresponding meaning in a sacrament and a level of the Tree of Life, and now, I believe, in the seven psychic circles of _The Urantia Book_.

-In an attempt to apply these to a human life, I began to investigate the growth of Jesus in the seven levels as described by Dr. Myss, and this has resulted in some, to me, startling conclusions.
-Note that in the following graphic, the psychic circles are numbered in reverse order to the chakras.
-Let’s begin with the first chakra, corresponding to the seventh psychic circle.
-This chakra represents the “tribal” level to Dr. Myss, and corresponds to the sacrament of baptism and the first level of the Sefirot, Shekhinah, meaning “divine presence”.
-“One who enters must enter through this gate” (Zohar 1:7b) Of course, we enter the seventh circle when we make our first moral decision and receive our Thought Adjuster; and “Entrance upon the seventh circle constitutes a mortal creature a truly potential citizen of the local universe.”
-(P. 1210)

-Jesus entered the seventh circle upon the receipt of his Thought Adjuster at the age of four.
-Both of his parents were involved in his instruction in family discipline and practices and also Jewish beliefs, customs and traditions.
-This is in keeping with the tribal, family concept.
-At the age of seven, when Jesus entered school, he began to spend more time outside of the family, to establish relationships with schoolmates, and to “make contact with human nature from the four quarters of the earth as men from many lands passed in and out of his father’s repair shop.”
-(P. 1362) The second chakra or sixth circle represents our personal relationships with others, both human and divine.
-In Christianity, this is represented by the sacrament of Communion at the age of seven.

 The Urantia Book describes Jesus’ attempts to resolve the issues of the third chakra, or fifth circle — honor, integrity — between the ages of 12 and 14. “...
 Jesus suffered great mental distress as the result of his constant effort to adjust his personal views of religious practices and social amenities to the established beliefs of his parents.
 He was distraught by the conflict between the urge to be loyal to his own convictions and the conscientious admonition of dutiful submission to his parents...._” (P. 1372-3)